ROCm/amd_matrix_instruction_calculator/README.md

     * Bits 42:40
     * Bit 40:
         * For floating-point WMMA instructions, setting this to 1 will negate the values of the A\[\] matrix which are read from bits 16-31 of Vsrc0
+            * This input modifier is not supported by 8-bit floating point operations in the RDNA 4 architecture
         * For integer WMMA instructions, this bit must be zero
     * Bit 41:
         * For floating-point WMMA instructions, setting this to 1 will negate the values of the B\[\] matrix which are read from bits 16-31 of Vsrc1
+            * This input modifier is not supported by 8-bit floating point operations in the RDNA 4 architecture
         * For integer WMMA instructions, this bit must be zero
     * Bit 42:
         * For floating-point WMMA instructions, setting this to 1 will take the absolute values of the C\[\] matrix entries which are read from Vsrc2 (absolute value calculation occurs before the negation modifier)
+            * This input modifier is not supported by 8-bit floating point operations in the RDNA 4 architecture
         * For integer WMMA instructions, this bit must be zero
 * OPSEL
     * Bits 45:43
+    * In the RDNA 3 architecture:
         * When working on 16-bit output instructions, `OPSEL[2]` (bit 45) controls whether to read from the low or high 16 bits are read from C\[\] (Vsrc2) and whether the output result is stored in the low or high 16 bits of each entry of D\[\] (Vdst)
         * Bits 44 and 43 are not used by WMMA instructions.
         * Bit 45 is not used by WMMA instructions with a 32-bit output.
-    * Described in detail in the section: [Example of Using the OPSEL Modifier to Change the C and D Matrix Storage](#example-of-using-the-opsel-modifier-to-change-the-c-and-d-matrix-storage)
+        * Described in detail in the section: [Example of Using the OPSEL Modifier to Change the C and D Matrix Storage in the AMD RDNA™ 3 Architecture](#example-of-using-the-opsel-modifier-to-change-the-c-and-d-matrix-storage-in-the-amd-rdna-3-architecture)
+    * In the RDNA 4 architecture:
+        * In sparse matrix (SWMMAC) instructions, the OPSEL field is used to pick between the available sets of compression index values contained in the Vsrc2 register.
+        * Described in detail in the section: [Example of Using the OPSEL Modifier to Change the Compression Index Set in the AMD RDNA™ 4 Architecture](#example-of-using-the-opsel-modifier-to-change-the-compression-index-set-in-the-amd-rdna-4-architecture)
 * CLAMP
     * Single bit that controls whether integer output results saturate when they reach the maximum or minimum representable value for that integer type.
     * This field does not affect floating point WMMA operations.